Sadotib/yesfix-site/README.md

-# 🛠️ YesFix – The গামোচা of Services
+# 🛠️ YesFix – The Gamusa of Services

 YesFix is a service company aimed at providing all home and office services under a single name — electricians, plumbers, repair professionals, and cleaners.